KyleRego/anki_record/README.md

 ```
 AnkiRecord::Note
   #save
-    for a note with 2 card templates
+    for a note with 2 card templates, that does not exist yet in the collection.anki21 database
       should save two card records to the collection.anki21 database
         with nid values equal to the id of the cards' note object's id
 ```